As the name implies, this accelerated course will strive to pack 2 days worth of learning into one day.

 High school level English, physiology, history, chemistry, physics, arithmetic, geometry, and physical education.

 Class sizes for accelerated courses are very small, giving maximum efficiency and hands on time with your instructor.
-But as a consequence of this, the price of accelerated classes needs to be higher.
+As a consequence of this, the price of accelerated classes is higher than 2 day larger group classes.

 Valley of Orion, in the vicinity of Mount Hamilton and San Antonio Valley.
 1 hours east of San Jose, 1 hour south from Livermore.
 Detailed directions will be emailed to those who sign up.